 - Smart home devices are and will continue to be a major component of IoT.
 Device sales were forecast to be over $50 billion in 2018, while over 663 million smart home devices were in homes around the world in 2017.
 (Source: Strategy Analytics)

 - Almost 70% of American households have at least one smart home device.
 (Source: Consumer Technology Association)

 - The number of smart home devices purchased is expected to exceed 1.94 billion by 2023, with device sales exceeding $78 billion by that time as well.
 (Source: Strategy Analytics)

 - “Smart cities” are a major and emerging concept in IoT.
 Over one-fifth of all publicly announced IoT projects involve IoT-driven “smart cities” of some kind, with most of these “smart cities” (45 percent) announced in Europe.
 (Source: IoT Analytics)

 - The need for data science specialists is expected to grow far beyond the number of specialists on the market, thanks in no small part to IoT.
-By 2020, the lack of data science specialists will prevent three-fourths of all businesses from maximizing their IoT goals.
+By 2020, the lack of data science specialists was predicted to prevent three-fourths of all businesses from maximizing their IoT goals.
 (Source: Gartner)

-- By 2020, there will be 4 internet connected devices for every human on the planet.
+- By 2020, there will be almost 3 internet-connected devices for every human on the planet.
 (Source: Gartner)

 Healthcare IoT stats

 The healthcare industry has been a rapid adopter of IoT technology.
 This comes with many advantages and many risks.
 But the overall size and complexity of the market is a perfect example of the transformative power of IoT in a single, important industry.